Azure-Readiness/HOL-AdvancedWebWorkerRoles/HOL.md

 Estimated time to complete this lab: **60 minutes**.

+>**Note:** Each exercise is accompanied by a starting solution located in the Begin folder of the exercise that allows you to follow each exercise independently of the others.
+Please be aware that the code snippets that are added during an exercise are missing from these starting solutions and that they will not necessarily work until you complete the exercise.
+Inside the source code for an exercise, you will also find an End folder containing a Visual Studio solution with the code that results from completing the steps in the corresponding exercise.
+You can use these solutions as guidance if you need additional help as you work through this hands-on lab.
+>
->**Note:** When you first start Visual Studio, you must select one of the predefined settings collections.
+> When you first start Visual Studio, you must select one of the predefined settings collections.
 Every predefined collection is designed to match a particular development style and determines window layouts, editor behavior, IntelliSense code snippets, and dialog box options.
 The procedures in this lab describe the actions necessary to accomplish a given task in Visual Studio when using the **General Development Settings** collection.
 If you choose a different settings collection for your development environment, there may be differences in these procedures that you need to take into account.

 <a name="Exercise1" />